mxz2013/segmentation_api/README.md

 A semantic segmentation model using PyTorch and torchvision.
-The API is build with FastAPI, with RQ for task queue management. server_main.py is the main file to run the server. client_main.py is the main file to run the client.
+The API is build with FastAPI, with RQ for task queue management.
+The key improvement is to handel requests asynchronously, allowing multiple clients to submit requests simultaneously without blocking.
+The heavy lifting of model inference is handled by RQ workers, which process tasks sequentially from a Redis queue, either by CPU or GPU.
+The code is designed to cache model loading correctly to avoid reloading the model for each request in the same worker process

 # Requirements
 - poetry is recommended for dependency management.